 Let’s play a game called “How many ridiculous elements can you find in the 2010 U.S. Census Race form!”
-Study the photo above and chuckle.
+Study the photo below and chuckle.
 I’ll start, and you add on.

 1.)
 There is no box at all for Arab or Middle Eastern.

 2.)
 Where do Cape Verdeans (a Portuguese-creole-speaking island off Africa with a big population in Boston) check?

 4.)
 Should European “Spaniard” really be under “Latino/Hispanic”?
 There are entire college courses dedicated to this debate, but if we’re talking about Latin American origin when we say “Latino,” “Brazilian” should be on the list.
 If we’re talking Latin origin languages, European Italians and Romanians should be on there, too.